lpdnju/CWE-benchmark/README.md

 # This repo holds projects with CWE-Issues Injected.
 **For each repo**
-- Injected CWE issues will be liste in cwe_injected/{repo_name}.json
+- Injected CWE issues will be listed in cwe_injected/{repo_name}.json

 # Repo Info